Plumbing Vent Stack Installation: Code Requirements, Sizing & Costs

 Pincher's Pro Tip

 Longer vent runs need larger pipe.
-If your vent pipe exceeds 40 feet in developed length, IPC code requires you to increase the pipe diameter by one size.
-This is a commonly missed detail that can cause long-term drainage problems.
+If your vent pipe exceeds 40 feet in developed length, IPC §906.2 requires you to upsize the pipe by one nominal size.
+This is a commonly missed detail that can cause long-term drainage problems and force expensive rework.

 For multi-story homes or systems with high DFU counts, a dedicated vent stack separate from the soil stack is required.
-In cold climates, always increase the pipe diameter to at least 3 inches immediately before the roof penetration to prevent frost closure — a frozen vent is a blocked vent.
+In cold climates, always increase the pipe diameter to at least 2 to 3 inches immediately before the roof penetration to prevent frost closure.
+A frozen vent is a blocked vent.
+Learn more about plumbing venting basics and how sizing ties into the entire DWV system.

 Find Trusted & Licensed Plumbers in Ohio